AvizNetworks/opbnos-api/docs/port.md

   </tbody>
 </table>

 <strong>Get/Show Port Interface</strong>
-<p>Retrieves device interface elements that were previously configured.
+<p>Retrieves device interface elements that were previously configured.</p>

 ```py
 node.execute(['show interfaces summary <Ethernet1_1>'])
 ```

 <em><strong>Output</strong></em>
-<p> This is an example of the output of the above command.
+<p> This is an example of the output of the above command.</p>
 ```py
 b'{"Ethernet1_1": {"admin_status": "up", "speed": "10000"}}'
 ```
-<p> The below table is a list of out attributes pertaining to the interface get request:
+<p> The below table is a list of out attributes pertaining to the interface get request:</p>
 <table>
   <thead>
     <tr>